Blog - Best Plugins for Photoshop and Lightroom

 Nik Collection

 The Nik Collection has always been my favorite plugin collection.
 After Google purchased it several years ago, they made it freely available.
-They have since sold it to DXO, who continue to develop and improve the Nik Collection.
+They have since sold it to DXO, who continue to develop and improve the Nik Collection *.
 They also ensure it works on the latest systems.
+I've recently switched to the latest version of DXO's Nik Collection and tested it.

-There are a few limitations, though.
-The old version seems to no longer work on a new MacOS.
-But it works fine under Windows.
-Here, the only problem you might face is the size of the panels and sliders.
+The free version by Google is also still available on some sites.
+But there are a few limitations.
+The old version no longer works on a new MacOS.
+It works fine under Windows with some limitations, though.
+One of which is the size of the panels and sliders.
 If you have a 4k display, those might be too tiny to use properly.
-Best test the collection and see for yourself if you can use it.
-If not, make sure to check the DXO version as they also offer a free trial.
+Best test the collection and decide for yourself if you can use it.
+If not, make sure to check the DXO version as they also offer a free trial *.

 Lumenzia Addon for Photoshop